QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     f!(y, val)
     y

-The frequency of making this mistake is one of the reasons to avoid in-place functions, unless proven to be necessary by benchmarking
+The frequency of making this mistake is one of the reasons to avoid in-place functions, unless proven to be necessary by benchmarking.

 In-place and Immutable Types
 ------------------------------